SyberGrind/Active-Directory-Home-Lab/README.md

 **Step 85: I accessed the Properties window for Siyolo_Admin to modify account permissions.
 <br>

-**Step 86: I navigated to the Member Of tab to manage group memberships.
+**Step 86: I navigated to the Member Of tab to manage group memberships for Siyolo_Admin.
 <br>

 **Step 87: I verified the initial Domain Users membership.